MailTape/MailTape-v1/_posts/2017-06-05-La-Fine-Equipe.md

 # La Fine Équipe's dope selection :

 ## STEVIE WONDER - Living for the City
 _oOgo_: **"**If I have to name only one track, I would say "Living for the City" by Stevie Wonder.
-For me, it's the perfect balance between emotions and groove, the melodies are splendid and every two bars, there's a chorus!**"**
+For me, it's the perfect balance between emotions and groove, the melodies are splendid and every two bars, there's a chorus!
+Actually, I find Stevie's music really powerful, it's a universal music both really accessible and really refined, which is rather uncommun.**"**

 ## AMON TOBIN - Slowly